 In effect, WordPress runs the processes required once to generate the page the first time someone visits it.
 This page is then cached and future visitors retrieve the cached content as a static page.
 Caching components are usually memory, but can be anything that can be faster than conventional storage.

 But how much performance improvement can you gain?
 It all depends on how much data you can cache but generally speaking, performance improvements at the magnitude of one whole second, are not uncommon.

 There are two key benefits of caching your WordPress website:

-- Speed: Because the server only has to provide a static copy of a web page, the number of processes it has to run are far fewer.
+Because the server only has to provide a static copy of a web page, the number of processes it has to run are far fewer.
 This results in much faster load times for websites that are cached.
-Speed is critical for a website… not only will your website users abandon your site if it takes too long to load but Google will also penalize you resulting in lower rankings.
+Speed is critical for a website.
+Not only will your website users abandon your site if it takes too long to load but Google will also penalize you resulting in lower rankings.

 Caching is a great option for almost all WordPress websites and the performance gains can be significant.
 This isn’t to say however it doesn’t come with problems, with the primary issue being that updates made to the site are not reflected in the live version that is being shown to your website visitors.

 As discussed, a caching system saves a static copy of your website page or post.
 Because WordPress is dynamic this content may change for a number of reasons.
 The first is a user update whilst the second may be an update pushed out by some dynamic code (such as the date changing in the footer of your website).
 In either situation, you are going to want this fresh content to be reflected on the live version of your website.